Chart Color Schemes

 Woodcroft is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodcroft's dwelling structure, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 89.2% houses and 10.7% other dwellings.
+Woodcroft's dwelling structures, as per the latest Census, consisted of 88.6% houses and 11.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
 Home ownership in Woodcroft stood at 34.0%, with mortgaged dwellings at 50.1% and rented ones at 15.9%.
-The median monthly mortgage repayment was $1,517, higher than Adelaide metro's $1,452.
-The median weekly rent in Woodcroft was $350, compared to Adelaide metro's $314.
-Nationally, Woodcroft's mortgage repayments were lower at $1,517 versus Australia's average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,517, exceeding Adelaide metro's average of $1,452.
+The median weekly rent in Woodcroft was $350, higher than Adelaide metro's $314.
+Nationally, Woodcroft's mortgage repayments were lower at $1,517 compared to the Australian average of $1,863, and rents were also lower at $350 versus the national figure of $375.

 Frequently Asked Questions - Housing